James Record: Mr. Madison County

 Record served as the fund-raising chairman for the establishment and building of the United States Space and Rocket Center.
 Record enlisted the help of Paul "Bear" Bryant and Ralph "Shug" Jordan and others to help raise funds to build the Space and Rocket Center.
 Additionally James Record worked in the Alabama Legislature to secure funding for the University of Alabama in Huntsville and to move it towards full campus status.
 Record worked closely with state, city, and national leaders to bring multiple major industries to Huntsville and Madison County from the 1940s until 1981.
 James Record understood the need for funding and often visited Washington DC with Dr. Von Braun and other civic leaders in search of funding for new projects for Madison County.
 In 1974, the Madison County school board planned to surprise James Record with the naming of a new high school in Madison in his honor.
 When Record accidentally learned of the idea, he modestly suggested that it instead be named after former U.S. representative Robert "Bob" Jones.
 That school in Madison Alabama is known today as Bob Jones High School because of James Record.

 Record served with distinction in the US Army Air Corps during World War II and remained active in organizations, such as the VFW, American Legion, Elks and YMCA.
 He also founded the Madison County Military Hall of Heroes in February 1975 honoring local heroes who won military awards for heroism or valor, which can be found in the Madison County Courthouse still today.
 It is the only one of its kind in the United States.

 In 1981 he served as Exalted Ruler of Huntsville Lodge 1648 of The Benevolent and Protective Order of Elks.
 In 1989, James Record was recognized as Humanitarian of the year by the Arthritis Foundation.

 Record also founded the Madison County, Alabama, newspaper, The Madison County Record in 1967, a paper that is still published today.

 James Record was the original chairman of the board for the Huntsville-Madison County Athletic Hall of Fame.
 Founded in 1989 due to the efforts of artist Vaughn Stewart, the sports hall of fame for the Madison County area tapped Record because of his knowledge of local history and many personal contacts within Madison County.
 Record himself was inducted into this hall of fame in 1990.

-A deeply religious man who was active at the First Baptist Church of Huntsville, James Record will be remembered for publicly being quoted as saying that he wanted to make Madison County, Alabama, a better place to work, live, play and pray for current and future generations.
+James Record was active at the First Baptist Church of Huntsville, who publicly quoted that he wanted to make Madison County, Alabama, a place to work, live, play and pray for current and future generations.